vmwarelab/cci/Admin-Script/README.md

 kubectl -n ccs-config get supervisors
 ```

-Then update it per the documentation:
+Then update it to add the label and region:

 ```
 kubectl -n ccs-config edit supervisor ${YOUR_SV_CLUSTER}
 ```

-As of 2022-07-21, add the following labels:
+Add the labels:
 ```
   labels:
     environment: ${matching the ${ENVIRONMENT} above}